 A. Accreditation lasts 5 years as determined by industry and as required by legislation in some states.
 At the end of this period you should reaccredit/renew your Chemical Card, to catch up with changes in practice and legislation, so that you may continue enjoying the benefits of accreditation.

 Q. What is required for Reaccreditation/Chemical Card Renewal?

 A. Reaccreditation/Chemical Card Renewal is available to participants who have already accredited at least once before.
 It focuses on what has changed over the previous 5 years rather than forcing participants to go over what they already know.
 Participants may be required to complete fewer assessments than those doing accreditation for the first time.
 If you choose to enrol to renew your Chemical Card you will be required to provide evidence that you have accredited previously.

 Q. If I register to do Online Chemical Accreditation and I don’t like it or have technical problems can I complete the course offline?

-A. Provided you contact us within 3 months of starting and have not finished your course we will endeavor to place South Australian participants in a face-to-face course.
-If this is not possible, and for participants from other states we will transfer you to Correspondence learning or issue a refund.
+A. Provided you contact us within 2 months of starting and have not finished your course we will endeavor to place South Australian participants in a face-to-face course.
+If this is not possible, and for participants from other states we will transfer you to Correspondence learning.